Large organizations that embrace the benefit of knowledge management have made better use of their employees’ knowledge, How-to, and opinions.

 What is the major challenge for knowledge management in large organizations?

 The major challenge for knowledge management in large organizations is streamlining the flow of information and making it accessible for the relevant people.
 As the organization grows bigger, knowledge of different departments often ends up being siloed.
-This may be because different departments are wary of sharing important information with each other or that the coordination and communication within the company are lacking.
+This may be because different departments are wary of sharing important information with each other or that the coordination and communication within the company are lacking (How Various Departments in Enterprise work in partnership with each other for continuous and sustainable growth and success learn here).
 Large companies need to make an active effort to release policies, programs, and tools that facilitate knowledge sharing and learning within the organization.
 Making use of existing knowledge can help save employees a lot of valuable time, making business operations more efficient than ever before.

 What are the key features of a knowledge management system?